yext/search-core/docs/answers-core.answersrequest.customclientsdk.md

 ## AnswersRequest.customClientSdk property

-Additional agents to add to the Client-SDK HTTP header.
+Additional agents used to create the Answers experience.
+These agents are added to the Client-SDK HTTP header along with the ANSWERS\_CORE agent.

 <b>Signature:</b>